free-drones/drone_interactive_map/src/back-end/README.md

 All dependencies can be found in the requirements.txt file.

 ### Tile server
-The tile server in required to run image processing on incoming images.
+The tile server is required to run image processing on incoming images.
 It is possible to run the back-end without tile server by setting TILE_SERVER_AVAILABLE to False in the config file.
 The following instructions has only been verified to work for Ubuntu.
 Text within <>-brackets should be replaced according to you local setup.